-The equation will help you to know your call center agents’ adherence level and the amount of time they are spending in off-phone activities.
+The equation will help you to know your call center agents’ adherence level and the amount of time they are spending on off-phone activities.

-2) Detect the reasons of your agents going out-of-adherence:
+2) Detect the reasons for your agents going out of adherence:

-Identify what times of days adherence is at its lowest, determine their main reasons and then, the managers can work out on their agents’ schedules.
+Identify what times of days adherence is at its lowest, determine their main reasons, and then, the managers can work out their agents’ schedules.
 The reasons might be:

-Agents frequently coming late or taking half day holidays
+- Agents frequently come late or take half-day holidays

 3) Implement automated Workforce management:

-Automated workforce management system helps you to predict, schedule and track to get the most from available employees.
+An automated workforce management system helps you to predict, schedule and track to get the most from available employees.
 By having the right resources at the right time and place, managers can improve call center adherence.
-Avoiding over-staffing and under-staffing is an added advantage with workforce management.
+Avoiding over-staffing and under-staffing is an added advantage of workforce management.

-Researches has found that only 71 percent of contact centers track or follow adherence to schedule, and only 66 percent of those companies are using commercial workforce management systems which make it easier to monitor adherence and make adjustments when schedules go out of alignment.
-Forty-two percent of contact centers surveyed revise their workforce schedules as required, without established intervals; 20 percent of respondents revise schedules on a monthly basis, 15 percent revise on a quarterly-basis, and only four percent revise weekly.
+Research has found that only 71 percent of contact centers track or follow adherence to schedule, and only 66 percent of those companies are using commercial workforce management systems which make it easier to monitor adherence and make adjustments when schedules go out of alignment.
+Forty-two percent of contact centers surveyed revise their workforce schedules as required, without established intervals; 20 percent of respondents revise schedules on a monthly basis, 15 percent revise on a quarterly basis, and only four percent revise weekly.